the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter4.md

 First, you would like to check the "Highlight Updates" option (usually above the elements tree).
 Second, you can type a different search term in the application’s input field.
 As you will see, only `searchTerm` will be changed in the component’s state.
 You already knew that would happen, but now you can actually see it working as planned.

-Finally, you can press the “Search” button.
+Finally, you can press the "Search" button.
 The `searchKey` state will immediately be changed for the same value as `searchTerm` and the response object will be added to `results` a few seconds later.
 The asynchronous nature of your code is now visible to your eyes.

 Last but not least, if you right-click on any element, a dropdown menu will show several useful options to you.
 For instance, you could copy the element’s props or name, find the corresponding DOM node or jump to the application’s source code in the browser.
 This last option is very useful for inserting breakpoints and debug your JavaScript functions.